Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 22.26.25 UTC
+- WIB: Jumat, 12 September 2025 23.28.46 UTC
-- WITA: Jumat, 12 September 2025 23.26.25 UTC
+- WITA: Sabtu, 13 September 2025 00.28.46 UTC
-- WIT: Sabtu, 13 September 2025 00.26.25 UTC
+- WIT: Sabtu, 13 September 2025 01.28.46 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: success
+Kategori: motivational